mehdi6510/UserManagement/README.md

 ## Acknowledgments

-This is sample CRUD app and you can expand it to learn how to bootstrap an application with Spring Boot 2 and Angular 8.
+This is sample CRUD app and you can expand it to learn how to bootstrap an application with Spring Boot2 and Angular8.

 ##### Best Regards